nihilno/mp-movies-n-series-app/README.md

 # React + Vite

 # Entertainment Movie App
-The application allows you to browse a library of movies and TV series.
-It allows you to search for them by name and add them to your favorites.
-Movies and TV series are downloaded from the API.

-Aplikacja pozwala na przeglądanie biblioteki filmów i seriali.
-Pozwala na wyszukiwanie ich po nazwie oraz na dodawanie ich do ulubionych.
-Filmy i seriale pobierane są z API.
+A Single Page Application (SPA) that enables users to explore an extensive library of movies and TV series, fetched dynamically from a remote API.
+The app supports real-time search by title, seamless browsing, and the ability to add items to a personal favorites list.
+No UI libraries were used in this project.
+App features responsive layout.